 Instructors

-We are so excited to bring you a stellar lineup of amazing instructors in 2023!
+We are so excited to bring you a stellar lineup of amazing instructors this year!
 They can't wait to help bring your dancing to the next level.

 Dee Daniels Locke